 This past week in #CPChatNow was hopping as always.
 Members talked about various topics like having multiple disabilities, horror movies and CP, and their personal analogy for the CP community.
 This is #CPChatNow Co-Host, Devin Axtman, taking you along for the ride on this week’s recap.
 All aboard!

-First, 2 long time members of the #CPChatNow community finally met each other with Hannah Pike and my other co-host, Zachary Fennell, meeting each other:
+First, two long time members of the #CPChatNow community finally met each other in-person with Hannah Pike and my other co-host, Zachary Fenell, meeting:

 Shira asked if having CP made you more likely to have multiple disabilities:

 Members chimed in that they had multiple diagnoses with CP and that other symptoms from CP might lead to a diagnosis:

 Next, members talked about the impacts from CP and their startle reflex on watching horror movies: